Labiri/nazcawiki/binance.md

-Creating and funding a Binance account is very easy:
+## Creating an account on Binance

-1. Go to Binance.com and click on the `Register` button.
+Creating and funding a Binance account is very easy.
+Go to Binance.com and click on the `Register` button.

 _You can register with our referral link if you wish to support our work_